- Home/

 Example: If total credit card interest for the tax year is $2,400 on personal spending, that $2,400 typically does not reduce taxable income because personal credit card interest tax treatment is generally non-deductible.

-Although personal credit card interest is not tax-deductible, business credit card interest might be, along with a late fee for credit card payments, annual fees, and other charges.
-These expenses usually include rent, internet service, utilities, travel, and other “ordinary and necessary” costs tied to business income and operations.
+Yes — business credit card interest may be deductible, but only when it is tied to documented business expenses.
+Although personal credit card interest is not tax-deductible, business credit card interest might be, along with late fees, annual fees, and other charges.
+These expenses usually include rent, internet service, utilities, travel, and other "ordinary and necessary" costs tied to business income and operations.

 Confirm the charges are business expenses (ordinary and necessary for business income).